cansavvy/DataTrail_ReOrg/docs/05_get_stats_03_in_practice.md

 **Practical tips for looking at your data**

 - Look at your data in the Environment tab or by printing it out.
-- Make a density plot or histogram to look at the shape of your data.
+- Make a density plot or histogram to look at the shape of your data - more on this in a second!
 - Run the `summary()` function on your data.
 - Make sure to look into the documentation for functions that you use to transform your data so you understand what you are doing to it.